coopernurse/tyson/README.md

 * URL routing - when the page loads, different code should fire based on the URL, possibly with parameters
 * Composable layouts - single page apps typically render layouts composed of smaller views
-* Lifecycle support - single page apps must take care to avoid memory leaks.  view code may register event handlers or event subscriptions that must be cleaned up with the view is destroyed.
+* Lifecycle support - single page apps must take care to avoid memory leaks.  view code may register event handlers or event subscriptions that must be cleaned up when the view is destroyed.
 * Lazy loading - large apps contain dozens or hundreds of views, many of which the user will never invoke.  ideally view code should be lazily loaded based on user activity.